vitathemes/castpress/readme.txt

 License: GPL-3.0-or-later
 License URI: https://opensource.org/licenses/GPL-3.0

-Makemeup is a a minimal & mobile-first theme.
+Castpress is a a minimal & mobile-first theme.
 The best choice for people who want to publish their podcasts.

 == Description ==

-Makemeup is a a minimal & mobile-first theme.
+Castpress is a a minimal & mobile-first theme.
 The best choice for people who want to publish their podcasts.

 = Features =
 * Sass for stylesheets